 Most of the Darien rainforest is roadless, so long Piragua canoes like this are the primary mode of transportation.
 Locals with some money are able to afford an outboard motor for it.
 But most people propel themselves with hand-made wooden paddles — which is difficult due to strong river currents.

 Traditional Emberá Home

 The Emberá Indians build their homes up on stilts to protect against animals and flooding.
-The log ladder serves two purposes: if the notches are facing out visitors are welcome — if they are rolled under it means “do not disturb”.
+The log ladder serves two purposes, along with providing access to the home, if the notches are facing out visitors are welcome — if they are rolled under it means “do not disturb”.

 These guys may look like military soldiers, but technically they are Panama’s elite border police.
-Drug smugglers often use the Darien to transport their goods over the border from Colombia.
-Access to most areas without Senafront’s explicit permission is impossible.
+Drug smugglers use the Darien to transport their goods over the border from Colombia.
+Access to most areas in the Darien without Senafront’s explicit permission is impossible.